Aran sweaters – truth or fiction?

 One of the first companies to set up a dedicated cottage industry was Carraig Donn which set up a shop selling hand-knitted Aran sweaters and other garments on Inishmore in the 1970s.
 The store remains a familiar landmark, although the Aran knitwear industry has developed beyond recognition in the last 40-odd years.

 While the Aran Islands and other parts of West Ireland continue to produce hand-knitted sweaters, most garments are now manufactured in factories.
 New natural fibres and design innovations are continually being introduced so that oatmeal coloured Aran sweaters and jackets rub shoulders with updated versions of the classic look in stores around the world.

 With or without the dubious myths attached to them, it seems Aran sweaters and Aran knitting patterns remain a popular and practical symbol of Ireland and Irish craft.

-Photos on this page courtesy of Carraig Donn who have twenty stores across the Republic, including one on the Aran Islands, and stock all major Irish knitwear brands.
+Photos on this page are published courtesy of Carraig Donn which has twenty stores across the Republic, including one on the Aran Islands (see photo at foot of page), and stocks all major Irish knitwear brands.